 - Prepare your roasting pan by adding about 2 cups of water to the bottom of a roasting rack.
 If you don’t have a roasting rack, you can skip this step.
 Alternatively, you can use a rimmed baking sheet or glass baking dish.

 - Lay 2 large pieces of foil on a flat surface, with edges overlapping in the center.
 Place your ham in the center of your foil, and brush the ham with ½ the glaze.
 Be sure to cover the ham completely, adding the glaze between the slices as well.
 Place glazed ham on the foil, flat side down, and wrap tightly.
 Place ham flat side down on your roasting rack or in a baking pan.

 - Bake ham until the center registers 100-110 degrees F. This will take about 10-14 minutes per pound, so at least 80 minutes for an 8-pound ham.
 Remove ham from the oven and increase oven temperature to 400 degrees F.

 - Unwrap ham from foil, and spoon juices from the bottom of the pan all over the ham.
 Brush ham all over with ½ of the remaining glaze.
 You may need to return the glaze to the stovetop to liquify a bit prior to this step.
 Discard foil.

 - Return the ham to the oven uncovered, spooning juices over ham every 10 minutes, until internal temperature reaches 140 degrees F (about 20-30 minutes total).

-- Remove ham from oven and spoon juices from bottom of pan again all over ham and brush again with remaining glaze.
+- Remove ham from the oven and spoon juices from the bottom of the pan all over the ham and brush again with the remaining glaze.
 Loosely cover with foil and allow to rest for 15 minutes so the juices can reabsorb into the ham.

 AIP & Paleo Holiday Gingerbread